pubnub/javascript/README.md

 })

 // -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
-// ADD ONE MORE - You can add a comma separated list of channel names.
+// ADD ONE MORE - You can add one channel at a time.
 // -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 pubnub.subscribe({
     channel : 'chan8',